Dr. Charles Petitt

 Dr. Ashburn graduated from what was then Piedmont Bible College in 1976 and married Cliff Leo Ashburn, Jr. in June of that year.
-Cliff served with the College for several years and currently is the Financial Controller for Volvo Information Technology, North America.
+Cliff served with the College for several years and recently retired from Volvo Information Technology, North America.
 Beth began teaching at Piedmont in 1982 and went on to earn her MA in English in 1985 and her PhD in English (Rhetoric and Composition) in 1996, both from the University of North Carolina at Greensboro.

 Beth has filled many shoes during her tenure at Piedmont.
 Her career began as a professor and has evolved into Chairperson of the General Education Division, Dean of Academics, Vice President of Academics and, since 2009, Provost.
 She currently serves as a member of the TRACS Commission and is a regular workshop presenter for TRACS and ACSI as well as other organizations.
 Beth is a strong student and teacher of the Word of God and her ladies’ Bible meetings are always profitable.
 She also is known for her infectious passion for excellence in all areas of her life.

 Dr. Ashburn is a longtime member of Salem Baptist Church in Winston‐Salem.
 She and her husband currently serve as leaders in the church’s Career Class for Singles.

 Vice President for Advancement